AlexTreml/Art/README.md

 ## Unreal Project Files

-*see Release link for build* download windows.zip and run exe.
+*see Releases 1 - Technical Art Build link for build* Download windows.zip and run exe.
 Separate link information can be found in document - handed in seperately.

 ### Key Requirements
 Unreal Engine 5: